Eclipse-IoT/eclipsecon-2022-hackathon/DEVELOPING.md

 RUST_LOG=info cargo run --package eclipsecon-gateway -- --drogue-device gateway1 --drogue-application eclipsecon-hackathon --token dd26596e54e78fa2
 ```

+NOTE: If gateway fails to connect to the cloud MQTT endpoint, check the path to the file containing CA Root certificates and adjust it, e.g. `--ca-path /etc/ssl/certs/ca-certificates.crt`

 ## Start containerized mesh and gateway

 You can use docker compose to easily start both mesh daemon and gateway together